-Even if you are committed to another major, we have minors in English, Philosophy, Folklore, Religious Studies, and Women and Gender Studies which will complement your major.
+Even if you are committed to another major, we have minors in English, Philosophy, Folklore, Writing Studies, and Cognitive Science that will complement your major.

 Our departmental mission is two-fold.
 The service mission is to assist in providing students across the university with critical thinking skills, writing skills, and a broad introduction to the humanities and their importance, as well as provide for a number of other majors advanced skills and knowledge in the humanities which those programs believe their graduates need.